 We are LVRD.
 We are an amateur adult sports league.
 Our members age from 18-52.
 Like super heroes, we masquerade as teachers, mothers, nurses, engineers, computer programmers by day, fully geared up roller skaters by night.

-We practice 3 times a week, around 9 months of the years.
-Our home games are played locally at the Bethlehem Municipal Ice Rink and we travel as far as 2 hours for away games on Saturdays.
+We practice 3 times a week, around 9 months of the year.
+Our home games are played locally at the Kirby Sports Center and we travel as far as 6 hours for away games on weekends.